haimkastner/unitsnet-js/README.md

     -   *The Volt-ampere reactive hour (expressed as varh) is the reactive power of one Volt-ampere reactive produced in one hour.*
 - **ReactivePower**
     -   *Volt-ampere reactive (var) is a unit by which reactive power is expressed in an AC electric power system.
 Reactive power exists in an AC circuit when the current and voltage are not in phase.*
+- **RelativeHumidity**
+    -   *Relative humidity is a ratio of the actual water vapor present in the air to the maximum water vapor in the air at the given temperature.*
 - **RotationalAcceleration**
     -   *Angular acceleration is the rate of change of rotational speed.*
 - **RotationalSpeed**